 First, if your turkey is frozen, make sure to defrost it properly.
-Luckily, we have a calculator covering how to thaw & defrost meat thoroughly.
+Luckily, we have turkey thawing calculator thoroughly.
 It helps you to estimate the time of thawing, which for a turkey this size won't be quick!

 (Spoiler - according to the calculator, the proper thawing of a 20 lb turkey takes five days)